How to maintain your front door

 Use a non-abrasive cloth and warm soapy water to wipe away marks and dirt.
 Then wash the door down with clean fresh water.
 The door should then be dried with a clean dry cloth or paper towels.

-Composite doors are made from a combination of materials including wood, GRP and uPVC.
-They are extremely strong and hard-wearing and are finished in a range of effects and colours.
+Composite doors are extremely strong and hard-wearing and are finished in a range of effects and colours.

 This type of door is easy to maintain as it only requires washing down every other month to keep it looking its best and to remove any build-up of dirt.
 Wash your door down with warm soapy water and dry with a soft microfibre cloth.
 Avoid using harsh soap or abrasive cloths which can damage the finish.

 Along with regular cleaning, some door materials will also need painting to maintain their appearance.
-Solid wood doors will need to be painted every three to five years to keep them looking good.
+Solid wood doors will need to be painted every two to five years to keep them looking good.

 You can also apply a woodcare milk to the outside of your wooden doors and frames after they are installed, and recoat every six months.
 Woodcare milk is a wax-enriched enhancer that protects your door set’s original finish.